 – Heart attack

-These are some of the very serious health problems linked to a poor oral health care.
+These are some of the very serious health problems linked to poor oral health care.
 Pregnant women put the health of their babies at risk if they don’t see the dentist to prevent gum disease.
 Women who practice poor oral health care and have gum disease develop a much higher risk of giving birth to premature babies as well as babies with low birth weights.
 It’s time to call your dentist, and it’s time to find out if they might refer you to one of their dental associates.

-A good oral health care is not possible unless you see your dental professional two times a year.
+Good oral health care is not possible unless you see your dental professional two times a year.
 If you are having dental problems, call us now and we’ll walk you through a treatment plan.

 2002 Richard Jones Road